-The clinical leaders act as a conduit between the registrar representative and the Division, and they may provide advice and support to individual registrars.
+The clinical leaders are there to ensure the RHM training programme is delivered as approved.
+They provide advice to the DRHM BoS to ensure the content and structure of the programme is up to date and relevant to rural hospital medicine.

-Their other roles include liaison with EFs, Division and College staff, and other specialties in planning placements.
-The clinical leaders are also responsible for recommendations to the BOS on the accreditation of RHM clinical training posts and, for the academic side of the programme, relevant university papers.
-The clinical leaders for the training programme are:
+The clinical leaders make recommendations to the BoS on the accreditation of rural hospital medicine clinical training posts.
+The clinical leaders liaise with the Division, College staff and other specialties in planning placements.
+They also provide guidance and leadership to the registrars through their learning journey.

+The clinical leaders for the RHM training programme are:

+Dr Amanda van Zyl

+Dr Jared Green

+Dr Stephen Ram

+Dr Jack Haywood

+Educational facilitator

-Educational facilitator When you start the programme you will be assigned an educational facilitator (EF).
+When you start the programme you will be assigned an educational facilitator (EF).
 They will be a vocationally registered rural hospital doctor.

 The EF acts as a mentor.
 They are the person with whom you discuss the direction of your training, the results of various assessments, and any problems that might arise.
 When you meet with them, remember to update your reflective portfolio, review your skills log book, and note any changes to your training plan.

-You should ideally meet with your EF four times a year to review progress.
-Unless circumstances dictate otherwise (for example, you are on an elective overseas), ideally, at least two of these meetings will be face-to-face and two will be by telephone or video-calling.
+You should meet with your EF four times a year to review progress.
+If you need to put your RHM training programme on hold for various reasons, please inform your EF so they know about your plans and progress and can complete their reports for you accordingly.
+Ideally, at least two of these meetings will be face-to-face and two will be by telephone or video-calling.
 It is likely you will have a meeting at the New Zealand Rural General Practice Network conference.
 One of you may need to travel for the second face-to-face meeting.

-The collegial relationship with your EF is central to your training and is particularly important in RHM, where doctors frequently work in relative professional isolation and where many of the clinical attachments are supervised by doctors from other scopes.
-Once a year your EF will be asked to provide a report to the BOS on your progress.
+The collegial relationship with your EF is central to your training and is particularly important in rural hospital medicine, where doctors frequently work in relative professional isolation and where many of the clinical attachments are supervised by doctors from other scopes.

+Once a year your EF will provide a report to the BoS on your progress based on your discussions and meetings throughout the year.

 The MCNZ requires all junior doctors to have a collegial relationship, and the doctor providing this signs your application for an annual practising certificate.
 This role can be undertaken either by your EF or one of the senior medical staff in the hospital you are working at that year.